After Amaya’s off to school, we’re at the table having a second round of coffee and tea.

 Cheerleaders practicing in shorts and sweatshirts, the moves so syncopated they’re robotic.
 They are in perfect precision, except one girl who misses a kick.
 An adult comes over, obviously the cheer coach.
 She says something, the video didn’t pick up the conversation, but the listening device did.
 She said one word, ‘discipline.’

-The girl who made the error has no look of fear, or embarrassment or any other emotion.
+The girl who made the error has no look of fear, embarrassment or any other emotion.
 She walks over to the male cheerleaders, who pick her up and toss her straight up in the common throw that should result in the girl doing a back flip then being caught in a net of the boys’ interlocked arms.
 She goes up, executes a perfect flip, lays straight with her arms folded across her chest and comes down.
 The boys are in a line facing each other.
 Instead of catching her, they watch her smack to the ground.
-The only thing that saves the girl is that they practice these moves on large cushiony mats.
+The only thing that saves the girl is that they practice these moves on large gym mats.
 The girl lays stunned for a full minute.
 Nobody moves to help.
 She begins to stir, struggles to her feet, staggers, steps, falls, gets up trembling, then appears to regain her breath and composure.
 Practice continues as if nothing happened.
 None of the others changes expression, start to finish.

 “Do tell.
 An entire cheer squad of Nikkos.”